Freshwater farm plans

 Freshwater farm plans will need to be certified.

 Freshwater farm plan certifiers will be appointed by regional councils.
 Regional councils will make a list of certifiers available.
+This information is also available on the freshwater farm plan certifier and auditor register.

 Farmers must engage a certifier within 18 months of the regulations applying in their area and support them to conduct the certification process.